oak leaf smaller.png

 Photo courtesy of Reenie Raschke

 JTVA Founder and General Director James Toland has been a private voice teacher for the past thirty years, whose students have performed in major opera houses and on concert stages throughout the world.
 He has served in recent years as a master teacher for the prestigious San Francisco Girls Chorus, and has taught for the Piedmont Children's Chorus and Young Women's Choral Projects of San Francisco.
 Mr. Toland was director of the Pacific Masterworks Chorus (now renamed Chorus Eclectic) from 2014-2020.
-Currently, Mr. Toland is an adjunct professor teaching voice and opera at the Collinsworth School of Music at California Baptist University.
+Now semi-retired from his university position, his focus is on continuing to teach both master classes and private students, as well as authoring a book about diction and its importance in vocal technique.

 He has been a clinician for multiple choral groups such as: the Peninsula Women's Chorus, Cantare Con Vivo, the Young Women's Choral Projects of San Francisco, the choirs of Bethel University in St. Paul, Minnesota as well as the University of Tennessee.
 He led the chorus of Festival Opera in Walnut Creek, California for seven years.
 In addition, he has served as the vocal coach for the musical theater productions of the Diablo Theatre Company.
 He has been a frequent adjudicator for numerous voice competitions, including the Metropolitan Opera National Council Auditions.
 In the early 2000s, he served on the board of directors of Festival Opera, as well as Livermore Opera.
 Prior to his work in the Bay Area, he spent more than a decade as the artistic director of the Eugene Opera, where his stage direction was featured in an NPR segment of "All Things Considered."
 Prior to that, he was the company manager of Texas Opera Theater, the touring arm of Houston Grand Opera.